Buli language (Ghana): Grammar

-Noun Class System
+Noun class system

 There are four singular classes and five plural classes.
 While the singular class identifiers are not markers of number, the plural markers mark number.
 This classification is based on semantics rather than morphology.
 Items in class one are [+human ] and the suffixes do not mark number, but they mostly serve as determiners.
 The items in all other classes are [-human] and their plural suffixes mark number.